 We recommend the council contact is someone who is available during the months that motions are open, and able to respond promptly to communications between your council and LGNSW.
-Some councils have identified the General Manager and others have identified the Governance Officer - it is a decision for each council.
+Some councils have identified the General Manager and others have identified a Governance Manager - it is a decision for each council.